-The Working Group reviewed the two scenarios identified by the Proposer in order to understand the intent of the change proposal.
-During the meeting it was confirmed that the Proposer had obtained a derogation from the Authority covering Scenario A. Both Scenarios were identified while considering a forthcoming connection to their network.
+The Working Group reviewed the two scenarios identified by the Proposer in order to understand the intent of the CP.

-The Working Group decided to undertake a Request for Information (RFI) (Attachment 3) to determine whether there were further instances of such connections and what approach the DNO had been taken when determining the tariffs to be applied i.e. complying with the EDCM or identified the concern and amended the tariffs accordingly.
-The latter would be in breach of the EDCM.
+The Working Group decided to undertake a Request for Information (RFI) (Attachment 3) to determine whether there were further instances of such connections and if so what approach the relevant DNO had taken when determining the tariffs to be applied i.e. complying with the Proposer’s interpretation of the EDCM or taking what could be perceived to be a more logical approach.
+The latter could be in breach of the EDCM.
 It was therefore agreed that due to the potential breach concern associated with responding to the RFI, the responses would remain anonymous.

 Request for Information to DNOs